fdocr/blog/_posts/2019-10-20-martilla-tool-for-db-backups.markdown

 ## Hacktoberfest

-Thanks to Hacktoberfest we got [our first contribution](https://github.com/fdoxyz/martilla/pull/2) and that's how we have Slack notification support!
+Thanks to [Hacktoberfest](https://hacktoberfest.digitalocean.com/) we got [our first contribution](https://github.com/fdoxyz/martilla/pull/2) and that's how we have Slack notification support!

 If you're looking for a Ruby project to contribute during this last stretch of "hacktober" take a look at [our open issues](https://github.com/fdoxyz/martilla/issues).
 I'll be happy to guide you through questions you might have.

 ## Conclusions

 Martilla is meant to be a "simple backup tool for simple everyday use".
-High throughput and larger databases (more than 50GB in size) will probably benefit more from backup solutions provided by most managed database services in the likes of [AWS RDS](https://aws.amazon.com/rds/).
+High throughput and larger databases (probably > 50GB in size) will likely benefit more from backup solutions provided by most managed database services in the likes of [AWS RDS](https://aws.amazon.com/rds/).

 For smaller deployments and side projects this might be an interesting addition to your toolbelt.
 For future releases I'm thinking of features like more integrations (databases, storages and notifiers), a command to automatically restore a backup and more customizable options.